 Standard computational notation.
-TM is shorthand for Turing machine.
-PPT is shorthand for probabilistic polynomial-time Turing machine.
-By circuit we refer to a standard boolean circuit with AND,OR and NOT gates.
-If C is a circuit with n inputs and m outputs, and $x \in \{0,1\}^n$ then by C(x) we denote the result of applying C on input x.
-We say that C computes a function $f:\{0,1\}^n \to \{0,1\}^m$ if for any $x \in \{0,1\}^n$, C(x) = f(x).
-If A is a probabilistic Turing machine then by A(x;r) we refer to the result of running A on input x and random tape x.
-By A(x) we refer to the distribution induced by choosing x uniformly and running A(x;r).
+We use the shorthand TM for Turing machine, and the shorthand PPT for probabilistic polynomial-time Turing machine.
+By circuit we refer to a standard Boolean circuit with AND,OR and NOT gates.
+If C is a circuit with n inputs and m outputs, and $x \in \{0,1\}^n$, then by C(x) we denote the result of applying C on input x.
+We say that C computes a function $f : \{0,1\}^n \to \{0,1\}^m$ if for any $x \in \{0,1\}^n$, it holds that C(x) = f(x).
+If A is a probabilistic Turing machine, then by A(x;r) we refer to the result of running A on input x and random tape r, and by A(x) we refer to the distribution induced by choosing r uniformly and running A(x;r).
+By a randomized circuit, we mean a circuit that may additionally make use of special gates called randomness gates.
+Each randomness gate in a randomized circuit takes no input, and outputs a uniformly and independently chosen bit.
+If C is a randomized circuit, then C(x) will refer to the distribution obtained by evaluating the randomized circuit C on input x.
+We will sometimes abuse notation and also use C(x) to refer to a value y sampled from the distribution C(x).
 We will identify Turing machines and circuits with their canonical representations as strings in $\{0,1\}^$.